jacobwcarlson/gmail/README.md

 read and send multipart emails, archive, mark as read/unread, delete emails, and manage labels.

+This is a fork from Kriss 'nu7hatch' Kowalik's gem that just adds batched envelope reads.

 It's based on Daniel Parker's ruby-gmail gem.
 This version has more friendy API, is well tested, better documented and have many other improvements.

 ## Author(s)

+* Jacob Carlson
 * Kriss 'nu7hatch' Kowalik
 * [Daniel Parker of BehindLogic.com](http://github.com/dcparker)

 Extra thanks for specific feature contributions from:

 * [abhishiv](http://github.com/abhishiv)